XCOMPUTE-SERVER#

 At least one GPU (or OpenCL 1.2+ processor) is required on each server host.
 Double-precision (FP64) support is required for both CPU and GPU, driving performance for many numerical methods.

 OpenCL drivers are provided by the GPU hardware vendor and bundled with GPU support software.
-See below section to install drivers for Nvidia, AMD, or Intel.

-NVIDIA CUDA and AMD ROCm distribute an Installable Client Driver (ICD) providing OpenCL support.
 The list of hardware supporting OpenCL is listed by:

 clinfo -l